hostbuster/mam/README.md

 - `BPM` (id=3): 0–300 (loop rate; 0 disables)
 - `LOOP` (id=4): 0.0/1.0 (false/true)

+Validation and clamping:

+- Params are validated against ranges at load time.
+Out-of-range values are clamped to safe min/max per the tables above.
+- Commands using named params (`"param": "F0"`) also resolve via the same maps.

 ### Offline command timeline

 Offline renders now honor JSON `commands` with sample-accurate timing using the timeline renderer.